RoccoLoxPrograms/CEaShell/readme.txt

 * Program and OS app running.
 * Viewing and modifying of file information.
 (Archiving / unarchiving, hiding / unhiding, locking / unlocking, renaming, deleting, editing)
+* Integration with HexaEdit (https://github.com/captain-calc/HexaEdit-CE) to open files in hex editor, if the user has HexaEdit installed on their calculator.
 * Creating and copying of programs and AppVars.
 * Turning off the calculator while in the shell, and returning to the shell after turning the calculator back on.